-Overall, 75% of New Zealanders have engaged with (attended or participated in) the arts in the last 12 months (45% on 2017), in at least one of the six artforms surveyed: craft/object art, literary arts, ngā toi Māori, Pacific arts, performing arts, and visual arts.
+Overall, 75% of New Zealanders have engaged with (attended or participated in) the arts in the last 12 months (down 5% on 2017), in at least one of the six artforms surveyed: craft/ object art, literary arts, ngā toi Māori, Pacific arts, performing arts, and visual arts.

-Just over two-thirds of people (68%) said they'd attended the arts in the past 12 months ( $\sqrt{5}$ %).
+Just over two-thirds of people (68%) said they'd attended the arts in the past 12 months (down 5% on 2017).
 Lower attendance at performing arts events is behind the decline in overall attendance compared to 2017.
 This suggests that the overall drop in attendance is due to a lack of opportunity (as a result of COVID-19) rather than a growing disinterest in the arts.